4: The Exchange

 A pit began to form in Chris's stomach.
 He had to say something, but he was having trouble completing a thought when Una kept cutting in.

-"Do you have a loom in that bag?"
+“Surely you have no loom in your bag.”

 “Actually, Una—”